jeanmichelscherer/jeanmichelscherer.github.io/_pages/cv.md

 * Computational mechanics
   * Finite Element Method
   * Implicit implementation of material behaviours in Z-set and Mfront
-  * Numerical simulations with the finite element solver Z-set
+  * Numerical simulations with the finite element solvers Z-set and FEniCS
+  * Mesh generation with Neper, GMSH, MTEX2GMSH and SALOME
 * Experimental mechanics
   * Scanning electron microscope in situ micro-tensile test
   * Scanning electron microscopy for electron backscattered diffraction and fractography analyses